ja11sop/cuppa/README.md

 The `BoostStaticLibs()` method ensures that the library is built in the correct build variant as required.
 If you preferred to use dynamic linking then that can also be achieved using `BoostSharedLibs()`.

-The point is the complexities of using [boost](http://www.boost.org/) as a dependency are encapsulated and managed separately from the scontruct and sconscript files allowing developers to focus on intent not method.
+The point is the complexities of using [boost](http://www.boost.org/) as a *dependency* are encapsulated and managed separately from the scontruct and sconscript files allowing developers to focus on intent, not method.

 ## Design Principles